Bottlenecking in graphs and a coarse Menger-type theorem: Characterizations of -edge bottlenecked graphs

 \subsection{$n$-edge bottlenecking}

-\begin{Theorem} The following are equivalent: \begin{enumerate} \item A graph $G$ is $n$-edge bottlenecked. \item Every minor of $G$ is $n$-edge bottlenecked. \item $G$ does not contain $D_{n+1}$ as a minor. \end{enumerate} \end{Theorem} \begin{proof}{$1 \iff 2$} The backwards direction is straight-forward as $G$ is a minor of itself.
-So assume to a contradiction that $G$ is $n$-edge bottlenecked for some $n\in\mathbb{N}$ and that there is some minor $H$ of $G$ that is not $n$ bottlenecked.
+\begin{Theorem} The following are equivalent: \begin{enumerate} \item A graph $G$ is $n$-edge bottlenecked. \item Every minor of $G$ is $n$-edge bottlenecked. \item $G$ does not contain $D_{n+1}$ as a minor. \end{enumerate} \end{Theorem} \begin{proof}[$1 \iff 2$] The backwards direction is straight-forward as $G$ is a minor of itself.
+So assume to a contradiction that $G$ is $n$-edge bottlenecked for some $n\in\mathbb{N}$ and that there is some minor $H$ of $G$ that is not $n$-bottlenecked.
 This gives that there are $X,Y\subset V(H)$ such that there are at least $(n+1)$-edge independent $X,Y$ paths.
 By considering the sets in $G$ that contract to form $X,Y$ and these paths one can construct an $(n+1)$-ladder in $G$.
-This would imply that $G$ is not $n$-edge bottlenecked, a contradiction.

-{$2 \iff 3$} If $G$ contains $D_{n+1}$ as a minor it is clear that $G$ is not $n$-edge bottlenecked.
-So let $G$ be a graph that does not contain a $D_{n+1}$ minor and assume to a contradiction that $G$ is not $n$ bottlenecked.
+This would imply that $G$ is not $n$-edge bottlenecked, a contradiction. \end{proof} \begin{proof}[$1 \iff 3$] If $G$ contains $D_{n+1}$ as a minor it is clear that $G$ is not $n$-edge bottlenecked.
+So let $G$ be a graph that does not contain a $D_{n+1}$ minor and assume to a contradiction that $G$ is not $n$-bottlenecked.
 As $G$ is not $n$-edge bottlenecked there are $X,Y\subset V(G)$ with $(n+1)$-edge independent paths between them.
-By picking the first edge on each path with an endpoint not in $X$ and contracting all of $X,Y$ and the rest of these paths to points gives a $D_{n+1}$ minor. \end{proof}
+By picking the first edge on each path that has an endpoint not in $X$ and contracting all of $X,Y$ allong with the rest of these paths to points, this gives a $D_{n+1}$ minor. \end{proof}

-\begin{Remark} Theorem \ref{BNMinorClosed} shows that the class of $n$ bottlenecked graphs is a minor closed family classified by the $D_{n+1}$ excluded minor. \end{Remark}
+\begin{Remark} Theorem \ref{BNMinorClosed} shows that the class of $n$-bottlenecked graphs is a minor closed family classified by the $D_{n+1}$ excluded minor. \end{Remark} \begin{Remark} Propositions \ref{Proposition:Cactus} and \ref{Proposition:CC} provide a geometric viewpoint to help understand the way cycles interact in $2$ and $3$-edge bottlenecked graphs.
+It would be interesting to extend this geometric characterization across the whole spectrum of edge bottlenecked graphs. \end{Remark}